undergrad-partner-school

 Admissions

-According to the most recent data, this school uses standardized test scores for admission and it admitted 6,705 in 2023.
-Siena College has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the student.
+According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 6,404 in 2025.
+Siena University has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the applicant.

 Test Scores

-The ACT composite average score for all the enrolled students in 2023 was 25 and the average GPA was 3.54.
-That means that you need a GPA that's above average in order to get into Siena College; the same goes for your ACT score.
+The latest reported average GPA of the enrolled students was 3.53.
+That means that you need a GPA that's above average in order to get into Siena University.

 Average Test Scores